PeterDrake/drakepedia/development_tools/git.md

 ```
 git checkout branchname
 ```
-where `branchname` is the name of the branch you want to switch to (e.g., `master`).
+where `branchname` is the name of the branch you want to switch to (e.g., `main`).

 Now suppose your experiment went well and you want to merge the two branches.
-If you're currently on the `experiment` branch, you can merge any changes from `master` with:
+If you're currently on the `experiment` branch, you can merge any changes from `main` with:
 ```
-git merge master
+git merge main
 ```
 If you commit and merge often, and are a little lucky, merging will succeed automatically.
 Git is quite clever about this; if the changes on two branches are to different files, or even to different methods within the same file, git can figure out how to keep both sets of changes.